rdimitrov4/Inspecting-Istio-Service-Mesh-TLS-in-Kubernetes/README.md

-### Enable WireGuard to secure on-the-wire, in-cluster pod traffic in a Calico cluster.
+### Enable WireGuard to secure on-the-wire, in-cluster pod traffic in a Kubernetes cluster with Calico networking.

 1) **Install and setup krew on your machine**